Summer with the Past

 Decorating a checker board and checkers

-Summer with the Past programs are open to children ages 7 through 11.
-This year sessions will be held at the Chapman-Hall House, in Damariscotta, and the 1811 Old Jail, in Wiscasset.
+Summer with the Past programs are open to children ages 7 through 15.
+Sessions are offered at both Damariscotta’s Chapman-Hall House and Wiscasset’s Old Jail with attached Jailer’s House.
 The participants will be introduced to each site’s unique history and enjoy a variety of projects and games popular in the 18th and 19th Centuries.
 These activities vary depending on the time frame of the historic site and vary from year to year.
 Among the activities planned for both sites are art and textile projects, and unique craft work.

 In support of summer reading, each child can choose an historical theme book to borrow for the week.
 The books have been chosen based on their historical themes, and/or their relevance to Maine.